mehaslam/mixxxx.es/README.md

 - Limit & cache requests. (reddit asks for no more than 0.5req/sec).
 - Pagination for boards.
-- Find an alternative/better way to extract the youtube video URL rather than using the DOM parser.
-- Add URL support for each board (e.g. mixxxx.es/#future-g).
-- Add ability for guests to submit/add songs into the backend (but not modify/delete songs or boards).
 - Potentially add support for comments.
-- Significant PHP cleanup.
 -- Add some security to SQL statements.
--- General organisation and code improvement.
-- Add HTML5 BP.
-- Remove crappy comments, messy debugging.
 - Support youtu.be links on reddit.

 Licensing